SynapSeq

 You can install SynapSeq easily using Winget (Windows), Homebrew (macOS/Linux), or by downloading a precompiled binary.

-synapseq -hub-update
+synapseq -player-update

-synapseq -hub-list
+synapseq -player-list

-synapseq -hub-search focus
+synapseq -player-search focus

 Write your session in a .spsq file using the documented syntax, then render it with: